openblockchains/programming-bitcoin-script/README.md

 In "real world" bitcoin the script has two parts / halves in two transactions that get combined.
-The "lock" or "output" or "ScriptPubKey" script that locks the "unspent transaction output (UTXO)" and the "unlock" or "input" or "ScriptSig" script that unlocks the bitcoins.
+The "lock" or "output" or "ScriptPubKey" script that locks the "unspent transaction output (UTXO)", and the "unlock" or "input" or "ScriptSig" script that unlocks the bitcoins.